In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any Knack app.

 In this particular situation, it is recommended to create a table for Customers and establish a user role for Contacts.
 This approach ensures that Customers represent the company data, as companies themselves cannot log in.

 Contacts, on the other hand, represent the data of the individuals who work at the Customer companies and require the ability to log in.

 Note: If you are developing an app for internal use only, without the intention of allowing customer access, there is no need to create a user role.
 However, if you anticipate the possibility of opening up the app to customers in the future as a portal, it is recommended to establish a user role for customers from the start, as tables cannot be converted into user roles.

 You have the flexibility to delay granting them login access or creating passwords initially.

 In certain situations, you might find it useful to display the data from one table in the views of another table.

 As an example, in a customer portal, we utilize tables for Invoices and Customers.
 On our Invoice page in the Live App, we aim to incorporate Customer fields such as the name and address.

 You can combine fields from connected records in views, allowing you to display customer details on the invoice page itself.

-See this guide for instructions: Combining Fields From Connected Records in Views
+Tip: See this guide for instructions: Combining Fields From Connected Records in Views

-Sharing Data Between Objects on Records
+Sharing Data Between Tables on Records